cat-friend/ultimate-accelerator/documentation/user-stories-acceptance.md

 * I can rejoin the clan if I wish.

 #### Acceptance Criteria
 - [ ] When users are viewing a clan's page (`/clans/:clanId`), they can leave that clan if and only if they are currently a member in that clan.
 - [ ] Once they leave the clan, their username will disappear from the list of members and they will not be able to post messages.
 - [ ] The user can re-join the clan if they wish.

 ### Deleting a Clan
-* As a logged-in user and viewing a clan that they have created (`/clans/:clanId`), I can delete the clan.
+* As a logged-in user and viewing a clan that Ihave created (`/clans/:clanId`), I can delete the clan.
 * I will only see a `Delete Clan` button if I am the user who created the clan.
-* When I click the `Delete Clan` button, the clan will no longer exist.
+* When I click the `Delete Clan` button, the clan and its associated data will no longer exist.
 * If I try to navigate to the URL of the clan that I have deleted, I will get a `404` error.
 * I will not be able to delete the clans that other users have created.
 * I will be able to create a new clan with the same information as the card that I have deleted.
-* After I have successfully deleted a clan, I will be redirected to `/decks` page will re-render.
+* After I have successfully deleted a clan, I will be redirected to `/clans`.

 #### Acceptance Criteria
 - [ ] When a user is viewing a clan that they have created (`/clans/:clanId`), a `Delete Clan` button will be visible.